HCL-TECH-SOFTWARE/Notesiniplaybook/docs/index.md

-# INI Playbook Manual
+# Notes INI Playbook Documentation

 ## Overview:

-The INI Playbook application helps the Administrators and business users to enable and disable the INI debug parameters on the user’s Notes client for the troubleshooting purpose.
+The Notes INI Playbook application helps the Administrators and line of business users to enable and disable the INI debug parameters on the user’s Notes client for the troubleshooting purpose.
 It also helps to track the status of Notes client debugging of all users.
-The application is easy to use for both Administrators and business users.
+The application is easy to use for both Administrators and line of business users.
 The following steps explains how to use this application.

 1. The Administrator user should have the “Admin” role enabled in the database ACL.
-The business users shouldn’t have the “Admin” role enabled.
+The line of business users shouldn’t have the “Admin” role enabled.

     ![image](https://user-images.githubusercontent.com/108002256/190377814-5ef75d7a-75f4-4669-9552-c111c27fa3f8.png)